 - Note: GRE test scores are no longer required for application to this program

 Expected Proficiencies for Entomology Students

-* develop critical thinking skills, including the ability to identify and evaluate assumptions in an argument, analyze arguments, and formulate coherent opinions and place their own research into context.
+- develop critical thinking skills, including the ability to identify and evaluate assumptions in an argument, analyze arguments, and formulate coherent opinions and place their own research into context.

 - develop written communication skills.
 We recommend students get involved in the writing of proposals, scientific publications in the primary literature and extension/outreach publication for the general public.
 Written communication may be both traditional and web-based.